 Can I revise or remove content I've deposited?

 Texas State University’s Digital Collections Repository has been established as a permanent archive.
 As deposits are intended to be permanent contributions to the repository, the submitted works should not be ephemeral.
 Authors or editors of works should ensure that the works they submit are factually accurate and ready for public dissemination and that they have the right to make them publicly available.
 If the work is incomplete or if its copyright status is unclear, it should not be submitted to the repository.

-The Digital Collections Repository can host peer-reviewed series and journals.
-If you are interested in using the repository for peer-reviewed content, please contact Repository Administrators.
+Yes.
+The Digital Collections Repository can host online journal publications to provide wider access, persistent identifiers, and preservation of content.
+If you are interested in using the repository for your online journal publication or series, please contact Repository Administrators.

 Digital Collections can send you statistics on a monthly basis.
-You will see the number of downloads of each of your documents.
-To receive those statistics, you must log in to Digital Collections, and click on your profile (8th item under Author’s Corner, left hand column).
-There, under Monthly Statistics, you click on the box “Receive monthly file download statistics,” and then click on Update.
+You will see the number of Views and Downloads of each of your items in the repository.
+To receive those statistics, you must log in to Digital Collections, and click Profile (under Account in the left navigation).
+On your Profile page, under Monthly Statistics, click on the box “Receive monthly file download statistics” and click Update to begin receiving monthly usage and download statistics on the first of each month.
 If you are interested in other statistics, please contact the Repository Administrators.

 What if I have questions or need help?

 Please contact Repository Administrators for any questions about the Texas State University Digital Collections Repository.
 We will be glad to help.
 We can assist with questions such as creating a Community, technical issues, submissions, access, licensing, copyright, permissions, and most anything else.
 Please feel free to get in touch.

 - Laura Waugh, Digital Collections Librarian, (512) 245-1776